krulik/interval-manager/README.md

 Interval Manager
 ================

-A helper class to manage setInterval tasks.
+A helper class to manage tasks run repeatedly with setInterval.
+You can stop the task after some number of conditions has been satisfied, or after an arbitrary number.

 Usage example: